Nissan MA engine: MA10S

 The MA10S is an engine with an electronically controlled carburetor.
 It was used in the Be-1 and 1982–1992 Micra (K10) and Pao.
-It has a hemi-head and, unusually, the spark is fired after top dead centre because of the very high flame speed in a compact engine with this head design.
+It has a hemi-head and, unusually, the spark is fired after top dead centre because of the high flame speed in a compact engine with this head design.
 Compression in the 50 PS version was relatively low so that it was able to run on 90 RON petrol where available.